 Timing is important — tie your story in with current affairs or events.
 Be opportunistic and keep an eye out for relevant news to do with the country you’re visiting, your discipline or healthcare that you could tie your story in with.

 Unless your story is exceptional, don’t expect to get a response from national papers.
-That’s not to say you shouldn’t try, but the chances that your story is of equal interest to national or global politics, celebrity scoops or the latest current affairs is slim.
 Instead, focus your efforts on local publications for a more targeted, relevant audience and more chance of being featured.
-You can see some examples, here.

-Your local status is invaluable and will help get your foot in the door.
-Let the publication know how you’re connected to the town or city you share.
+Let the publication know how you’re connected to the town or city you're in.
 Did you grow up there?
 Perhaps you went to school or have an emotional connection to the area?
 Including any of the above will immediately make your story more relevant to the publication and their readers.

 Nursing student Alex managed to get her local newspaper to cover her story, which soon caught the attention of a local group and in turn, secured some funds: